aws-solutions/digital-evidence-archive-on-aws/README.md

 ---
 ## Test User Generation for API requests
 The default APIs are secured with IAM authentication, to support the development process there are some npm scripts available that grant basic test user management.
 The credentials retrieved from your test users can be used via AWSv4 authentication along with a custom header value `idToken`.
-The following task are available in the [dea-app](/source/dea-app/) directory, and act upon a deployed cognito instance, identified by ENV values from [setEnv](/source/dea-app/setEnv.sh).
+The following tasks are available in the [dea-app](/source/dea-app/) directory, and act upon a deployed cognito instance, identified by ENV values from [setEnv](/source/common/scripts/setEnv.sh).
 #### Create Test User
 - This will generate a test user in your deployed Cognito instance, and output to your terminal the API credentials for this user.
 > example: